 Due Diligence Before Buying a Dry Cleaning Business

-2. Hire a lawyer to verify compliance with local, state, and federal environmental regulations.
-This includes reviewing current or past litigation, fines, or regulatory actions related to environmental issues.
-Also, assess any existing liabilities or potential legal issues that could impact the business.
+- Hire a lawyer to verify compliance with local, state, and federal environmental regulations.
+Review current or past litigation, fines, or regulatory actions related to environmental issues and assess any existing liabilities or potential legal issues that could impact the business.

-4. Hire a financial expert to examine the business’s financial statements, tax returns, and other financial records for several years to assess its profitability and financial stability.
-This review should also include an analysis of customer base and revenue trends.
+- Hire a financial expert to examine the business’s financial statements, tax returns, and other financial records for several years to assess its profitability and financial stability.
+This review should also include an analysis of the customer base and revenue trends.

-5. Complete an operational review to understand the business operations, including the types of services offered, the dry cleaning equipment used, and the condition of the premises.
-Evaluate dry cleaning equipment’s age, condition, and environmental compliance, particularly regarding using chemicals like PERC.
+- Complete an operational review to understand the business operations, including the types of services offered, the dry cleaning equipment used, and the condition of the premises.
+Evaluate the equipment’s age, condition, and the business’s environmental compliance, particularly regarding the use of chemicals like PERC.

 How Insurance Archaeologists Can Assist Before Buying a Dry Cleaning Business